 - a stiff neck

-- bleeding from the biopsy site – you may see small amounts of blood in your sputum (phlegm)
+- bleeding – you might see a bit of blood in your phlegm

-- difficulty breathing – this can be caused by having the laryngoscope in your throat or because of the effects of the general anaesthesia
+- difficulty breathing – this might be because of having the laryngoscope in your throat or because of the effects of the general anaesthesia

 - damage to your airway or throat lining – particularly if you have a biopsy taken

-You should be able to eat and drink as soon as you feel ready and the numbness caused by any local anaesthetic has worn off.
+You can eat and drink as soon as you feel ready and the numbness caused by any local anaesthetic has worn off.

-After having a laryngoscopy, you may have a sore throat for a few hours afterwards.
-You may want to eat soft foods or liquids until you feel better.
+You might have a sore throat for a few hours after having a laryngoscopy.
+So you may want to stick to soft foods or liquids until you feel better.

-If you’ve had a local anaesthetic, wait until this has worn off before eating.
-This usually takes about an hour.
+If you’ve had a local anaesthetic for a flexible laryngoscopy, wait until this has worn off before you eat.
+This usually takes about half an hour.

-If you’ve had biopsies taken, your surgeon may ask you to not eat or drink anything for a few hours after your procedure.
-After that they will probably recommend that you start with water for two to four hours before starting your normal diet.
+If you’ve had a rigid laryngoscopy, and biopsies taken, your surgeon may ask you to not eat or drink anything for a couple of hours after your procedure.
+But you will be able to have something later the same day.

 Will having a laryngoscopy affect my voice?